sultangazin/sultangazin.github.io/index.md

   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     alt: "Learning From Demonstrations img"
     title: "Learning From Expert Demonstrations"
-    excerpt: 'In this project, we revisit the problem of learning a stabilizing controller from a finite number of demonstrations by an expert.
-By focusing on feedback linearizable systems, we show how to combine expert demonstrations into a stabilizing controller, provided
-		that demonstrations are sufficiently long and there are at least n+1 of them, where n is the number of states of the system being controlled.
-When we have more than n+1 demonstrations, we discuss how to optimally choose the best n+1 demonstrations to construct the stabilizing controller.
-We further extend these results beyond a class of feedback linearizable systems by
+    excerpt: 'We revisit the problem of learning a stabilizing controller from a finite number of demonstrations by an expert.
+The proposed algorithm requires only n+1 expert demonstrations, where n is the number of states of the system being controlled.
+When we have more than n+1 demonstrations, at every time interval, we can choose the best n+1 demonstrations to approximate the stabilizing controller in the best way.
+The
-		immersing a nonlinear system into an extended system that contains a chain of integrators.
-Finally, we leverage recent results on data-driven control to dispense with the need to know the plant model.
-The feasibility of the proposed algorithm is experimentally demonstrated by applying it on a CrazyFlie 2.0 quadrotor.'
+		feasibility of the proposed algorithm is experimentally demonstrated by applying it on a CrazyFlie 2.0 quadrotor.{: .text-justify}'
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"